 If an agreement cannot be reached outside of the courtroom, a skilled attorney will bring the issue before a judge and present your case.
 He can argue to ensure that a favorable outcome is reached, and more importantly, that it is in the best interests of your child.

-Our Skilled Lawyers Explain How Child Support Is Calculated in California
+How Is Child Support Calculated in California?

 Child support payments are typically calculated usually a specific formula that takes a number of factors into account, including: